jpuritz/BIO_594_2019/Final_Assignment/Matias_Final_Project/README.md

 Data description
 ----------------

-A total of 475 tissue samples from colonies of the mountainous star coral, *O. faveolata*, were collected from three populations along the Caribbean basin (table 1).
-After DNA extraction of each sample, reduced-genome representation libraries were created by Genotyping by Sequencing (GBS) using a frequent enzyme cutter, ApeKI, a four-nucleotide cutter (table 2).
+A total of 195 tissue samples from colonies of the mountainous star coral, *O. faveolata*, were collected from three populations along the Caribbean basin (table 1).
+After DNA extraction of each sample, reduced-genome representation libraries were created by Genotyping by Sequencing (GBS) using a frequent enzyme cutter, ApeKI, a four-nucleotide cutter.
 The assembled genome of Orbicella faveolata (485 Mb) contains 1932 scaffolds with an N50 of 1.16 Mbp and 90% of the genome falls in 98 scaffolds (Prada et al., 2016).

 <table>
 <thead>